sashimii/LPC2018Policies/README.md

 **BE IT RESOLVED** the Liberal Party of Canada urge the Government of Canada to continue to introduce legislation to eliminate existing tax loopholes and to recover taxes from offshore tax havens;

-**BE IT FURTHER RESOLVED**the Liberal Party of Canada urge the Government of Canada to applyhigher penalties in addition to the recuperation of unpaid tax from corporations and individualsand that criminal sanctions be provided for third parties who promote offshore tax avoidance schemes to clients; BE IT FURTHER RESOLVEDthe Liberal Party of Canada urge the Government of Canada to signal clearly that existing and new legislation will be rigorously enforced to prevent tax avoidance and evasion by providing adequate and stable funding to the CRA.(British Columbia)
+**BE IT FURTHER RESOLVED**the Liberal Party of Canada urge the Government of Canada to applyhigher penalties in addition to the recuperation of unpaid tax from corporations and individualsand that criminal sanctions be provided for third parties who promote offshore tax avoidance schemes to clients;

+**BE IT FURTHER RESOLVED**the Liberal Party of Canada urge the Government of Canada to signal clearly that existing and new legislation will be rigorously enforced to prevent tax avoidance and evasion by providing adequate and stable funding to the CRA.(British Columbia)

  -------------------